Svalbard: 20th century

-Svalbard Treaty and Norwegian sovereignty
+Svalbard Treaty

 By the 1890s, Svalbard had become a destination for Arctic tourism, coal deposits had been found, and the islands were being used as a base for Arctic exploration.
 The first mining was along Isfjorden by Norwegians in 1899; by 1904, British interests had established themselves in Adventfjorden and started the first year-round operations.
-Production in Longyearbyen, by US interests, started in 1908; and Store Norske established itself in 1916, as did other Norwegian interests during the first world war, in part by buying US interests.
+Production in Longyearbyen, by US interests, started in 1908; and Store Norske established itself in 1916, as did other Norwegian interests during the First World War, in part by buying US interests.

 Discussions to establish the sovereignty of the archipelago commenced in the 1910s, but were interrupted by World War I. On 9 February 1920, following the Paris Peace Conference, the Svalbard Treaty was signed, granting full sovereignty to Norway.
 However, all signatory countries were granted non-discriminatory rights to fishing, hunting, and mineral resources.
 The treaty took effect on 14 August 1925, at the same time as the Svalbard Act regulated the archipelago and the first governor, Johannes Gerckens Bassøe, took office.

 The archipelago has traditionally been known as Spitsbergen, and the main island as West Spitsbergen.
-From the 1920s, Norway renamed the archipelago Svalbard, and the main island became Spitsbergen.
+During the 1920s, Norway renamed the archipelago Svalbard, and the main island became Spitsbergen.
 Kvitøya, Kong Karls Land, Hopen, and Bjørnøya were not regarded as part of the Spitsbergen archipelago.
 Russians have traditionally called the archipelago Grumant (Грумант).
 The Soviet Union retained the name Spitsbergen (Шпицберген) to support undocumented claims that Russians were the first to discover the island.

 In 1928, Italian explorer Umberto Nobile and the crew of the airship Italia crashed on the icepack off the coast of Foyn Island.
 The subsequent rescue attempts were covered extensively in the press and Svalbard received short-lived fame as a result.